-One of our operations has life insurance policies covering 40 employees with a combined face value of \$40.7 million.
-The policies are invested in mutual funds and the fair value measurement of the cash surrender balance associated with these policies is determined using Level 2 inputs within the fair value hierarchy and will vary with investment performance.
-The cash surrender value of these policies is \$2.8 million as of September 30, 2013 and \$2.5 million as of December 31, 2012.
+One of our operations has life insurance policies covering 41 employees with a combined face value of \$38.9 million.
+The policy is invested in mutual funds and the fair value measurement is determined using level 2 inputs within the fair value hierarchy and will vary with investment performance.
+The cash surrender value of these policies is \$2.9 million as of March 31, 2014 and \$2.9 million as of December 31, 2013.
 These assets are included in "Other Noncurrent Assets" in our consolidated balance sheets.